Load font at size 24

 score_text.text = f"Score: {score}"

-score_text.color = kn.color.YELLOW
+score_text.color = kn.Color.YELLOW

 fps_text = kn.Text(small_font)

-fps_text.color = kn.color.GRAY
+fps_text.color = kn.Color.GRAY

 game_started = False